Incomplete applications cannot be considered

 International Students: To be considered for the A&S financial need-based scholarships, you must compile your financial information, e.g., school and living costs and income for the 14-15 academic year for use in the International Student Financial Information section.

 Native American Students-A&S applicants only: Scan and save a copy of your CDIB card for uploading to the application.
 This can be a .pdf or .jpeg document.

 Male students, 3.0 GPA or above, who work to afford college-A&S applicants only: Obtain a dated letter from your employer that states the number of hours you work per week for uploading to the application.
 The letter must be a .pdf document.

 Leadership Scholars Applicants - Essay: Compose an essay of 500 words or more in Microsoft Word or similar program for copying and pasting into the application.
 Leadership Scholars Essay Topic: Why are you interested in being considered for College of Arts and Sciences Leadership Scholars?
 Explain how you are a strong candidate and what you hope to gain from the program.

-Leadership Scholars Applicants - Recommendations: Identify and obtain the email addresses of two individuals who will submit a recommendation for you.
+Leadership Scholars Applicants - Recommendations: Identify and obtain the email address of one individual who will submit a recommendation for you.
 It is important to contact this individual well in advance to give him/her time to submit the recommendation by the Friday, Feb.
 7, 2014, deadline.
 You may select a professor, advisor, current or former supervisor, coach or other organizational leader.
 Your reference should know you well and describe your leadership experience and potential, good character, commitment to service, outstanding academic merit, and/or other similar qualities.
-More information on recommendations can be found within the application, including how to monitor your recommendations once they have been requested.
+More information on recommendations can be found within the application, including how to monitor your recommendation once it has been requested.

 Departmental Scholarships (for currently enrolled majors)